-

 How many points will I get if convicted?

-Points vary from two to eight and depend on the violation.
+Points vary from 2 to 8 points and depend on the violation.
 Typically, the less serious the offense, the lower the points; the more serious the offense, the higher the points.

-For example, if you’re speeding three miles over the speed limit, you get two points, but if you’re having a speed contest on the road, you get eight points.
+For example, if you're speeding 3 miles over the speed limit, you get 2 points, but if you're having a speed contest on the road, you get 8 points.

 Of course, if you’re pulled over and given multiple citations, you’ll receive points for each violation of which you’re convicted.